Observability of Schr\"odinger propagators on tori in rough settings: Introduction

-In \S\ref{sec::fourier}, we state a more general result, Theorem~\ref{thm::main-general} whose proof is based on \emph{cluster decomposition} and \emph{dimensional reduction}, inspired by the works of Connes \cite{Connes1976} and Bourgain \cite{Bourgain2014control-3D}.
 For eigenfunctions, one uses the cluster structure for integer points on spheres.
 This structure dates back to Jarník \cite{Jarnik1925konvexen} and Connes \cite{Connes1976} with later development such as \cite{CillerueloCordoba1992trigo,Bourgain1997lattice,BourgainRudnick2011nodal,BGSZ-trace-observability}.
-For Schrödinger waves, one uses the cluster structure for the set of integer points on the paraboloid:
+For Schrödinger waves, one uses the cluster structure for integer points on the parabolic characteristic set, i.e., one considers

-or a neighborhood of this set when $V\ne 0$.
-This structure, due to Granville and Spencer (see e.g., \cite{Bourgain1997lattice,Bourgain1998quasi-periodic,Bourgain2005lattice}), allows us to use the Fourier method.